HwWobbe/TW-Todolist/README.md

 * * * it seems I need to delete some of the commits I may have done.
 * * is it possible thas could aid in bootstrapping a GitHub hosted TW?
 * * * I could do a new fork in order to get the updated version

+## rename(s)
+If you have a local clone, you can update it by running the following commands.

+git branch -m master main
+git fetch origin
+git branch -u origin/main main git remote set-head origin -a